Pete Davidson arms tattoos

 • Ink Depth and Type: Professional tattoos tend to be deeper and use denser ink formulations, often requiring more sessions than amateur tattoos — which are typically superficial.

 • Skin Tone: Individuals with darker skin tones may face a higher risk of certain side effects, such as hypopigmentation (temporary or permanent lightening of the skin) or hyperpigmentation (temporary or permanent darkening of the skin).
-Modern lasers and techniques aim to minimize these risks.
+Modern lasers and techniques available in 2026 aim to minimize these risks through advanced wavelength selection and pulse duration control.

 • Age of Tattoo: Older tattoos may sometimes be easier to remove, as the ink has had more time to settle and potentially break down slightly over the years.